mosaicnetworks/monetd/docs/install.rst

 .. _install_rst:

-Installing Monetd
+Installing monetd
 =================

 Versioning
 ++++++++++

-Monetd versions follow `semantic versioning <https://semver.org>`__.
+``monetd`` versions follow `semantic versioning <https://semver.org>`__.
 As we are still in the 0.x range, different versions might contain undocumented and/or breaking changes.
-At this stage, the prefered way of installing monetd is building from source, or using our public Docker images.
+At this stage, the prefered way of installing ``monetd`` is building from source, or using our public Docker images.

 Docker
 ++++++

-Docker images of monetd are available from the ``mosaicnetworks`` organisation.
+Docker images of ``monetd`` are available from the ``mosaicnetworks`` organisation.
 Use the ``latest`` tag for the latest released version.
-The advantage of using Docker containers is that they come packaged with all the necessary binary files, including solc, and contain an isolated running environment where monetd is sure to run.
+The advantage of using Docker containers is that they come packaged with all the necessary binary files, including solc, and contain an isolated running environment where ``monetd`` is sure to run.

-**Example**: Mount a configuration directory, and run a node from inside a monetd container.
+**Example**: Mount a configuration directory, and run a node from inside a ``monetd`` container.

 .. code::